Open/Alternative Textbook Initiative

 Questions

-Are you you excited about the idea of saving your students money, but don’t know where to start?
+Are you excited about the idea of saving your students money, but don’t know where to start?
 We are here to help!

 For questions about teaching with and implementing open or alternative resources, contact: